Most Expensive Rug Ever Sold! - Rug the Rock

 Rothschild Tabriz Medallion Carpet

-The Rothschild Tabriz Medallion Carpet from the 16th century was stolen from the Rothschild family in Austria by the Nazis during World War II.
-The exquisite Persian rug measures more than 20 feet long and was sold for $2.4 million.
+The Rothschild Tabriz Medallion Carpet from the 16th Century was stolen from the Rothschild family in Austria by the Nazis during World War II.
+The exquisite Persian rug measures over 20 feet long and sold for $2.4 million.
 Qatar's Sheikh al-Thani was the buyer.
 The carpet is made in northwest Persia.
 It was initially valued at $400,000 before the sale.
 The Rothschild Tabriz Medallion Carpet is now housed in Qatar's Museum of Islamic Art.

 Louis XV Savonnerie Carpet